Pamela McGee: Personal life

 McGee lives in Annandale, Virginia.
-She has a daughter, former WNBA player Imani McGee-Stafford, who currently plays for the Perth Lynx of the Australian WNBL; and a son, NBA player and NBA champion JaVale McGee, currently with the Sacramento Kings.
+She has a daughter, former WNBA player Imani McGee-Stafford, who currently plays for the Perth Lynx of the Australian WNBL; and a son, NBA player and NBA champion JaVale McGee,.
 McGee is the first WNBA player to have a child play in the NBA and WNBA.

 JaVale McGee is the first son of a WNBA player to ever play in the NBA.
 Pamela and JaVale both played professionally for Dallas, Los Angeles and Sacramento franchises; both also won Olympic gold medals playing for the United States.
-Pamela McGee's husband, "Big" George Montgomery, played basketball at the University of Illinois in the early 1980s.
+Javale's father, "Big" George Montgomery, played basketball at the University of Illinois in the early 1980s.
 In 1985, he was a second-round pick of the Portland Trail Blazers, but he never played in the NBA.

 McGee earned a degree in economics while playing basketball at USC.
 She balanced her international basketball career with raising both children, home schooling, coaching, and teaching school in the off season.

 In 2014, McGee and JaVale starred in their own reality television miniseries, Mom's Got Game.

 In 2021, JaVale won an Olympic gold medal for USA Basketball, making them the first mother-and-son duo to win Olympic gold.